Logo Placement Guide: The Top 8 Print Locations and Why They Work Best

 Before you create your next custom T-shirt in our Design Studio, it’s important to know about the standards.
 There’s a reason why the vast majority of prints are in standard locations: they are tried and true.
 We’ve tried them all, and it’s true.

-Whether you’re getting screen printing, digital printing, or even printed vinyl, there are rules that all professional printers follow.
+Whether you’re getting screen printing, digital printing, or using DTF transfers, there are rules that all professional printers follow.
 You can get ahead of the game by knowing the rules (before breaking them).
 You may even want to get wild with an alternative location.

 This article describes the top 8 standard print locations and provides some additional information about each one to help you decide where to print your logo or design.